 Dx Code HADx

-Acute Appendicitis K35.9 -
+Acute Appendicitis Other & unspecified K35.8 -

 Peritoneal Adhesions K66.0 -

 Rash R21 √ Yes

-Effective From: From 1st January 2011 HADx indicator will be collected.
+From 1st January 2011 HADx indicator will be collected.
+Effective From:

-Reason For Standard: To identify those conditions that are acquired during the episode of care Standard Updated: Name and content of ICS 0048 updated to state that the Hospital Acquired
+Reason For Standard: To identify those conditions that are acquired during the episode of care Standard Updated: Name and content of ICS 0048 updated to state that the Hospital Acquired assigned for neonates on the birth episode.
+Examples also updated to reflect code changes in 8th edition.